lucwilliams/Hot-Chip/README.md

   - Install SDL2 library files using [Homebrew](https://brew.sh/).
   - `brew install sdl2`

-SDL2 CMake build script provided by [tcbrindle](https://github.com/tcbrindle/sdl2-cmake-scripts) under the 2-Clause BSD Licence.
+SDL2 CMake build script is provided by [tcbrindle](https://github.com/tcbrindle/sdl2-cmake-scripts) under the 2-Clause BSD License.\
+[Dear ImGUI](https://github.com/ocornut/imgui) is used in this project under the MIT license.

 ### Build
 Substitute release for debug in both commands to compile in debug mode.
 [MinGW](https://www.msys2.org/) is required for compilation on Windows.